 - Digitize paper documents: some companies are still using paper to excess.
 This is a very large obstacle when it comes to efficiency since customer files or claims are not available in an easily accessible way from different locations.
 Digitizing all incoming and older, paper-based documents is a Herculean effort but it creates a significant opportunity to drive operational efficiency and improve the customer experience.

-- Consolidate your IT application landscape: In many companies, the application landscape in Operations is extremely fragmented due to a number of reasons (e.g. history of acquisitions, lack of investments into reduction of IT complexity etc.) Making sure that the core system landscape is lean and integrated allows quick access to customer data and reduced It maintenance costs.
+- Consolidate your IT application landscape: In many companies, the application landscape in Operations is extremely fragmented due to a number of reasons (e.g. history of acquisitions, lack of investments into a reduction of IT complexity etc.) Making sure that the IT strategy is built around a lean and integrated core system landscape will allow quick access to customer data and reduce IT maintenance costs.

-- Consolidate hardware assets: Having a zoo of various hardware devices (e.g. numerous laptop and desktop brands, lack of standardization across printers / scanners, etc.) results in more complex, and therefore, expensive management of these assets.
-Furthermore, a consolidated hardware landscape allows an easier approach to share solutions / best-practices, as well as be more efficient in hardware procurement.
+- Consolidate hardware assets: Having a zoo of various hardware devices (e.g. numerous laptop and desktop brands, lack of standardization across printers/scanners, etc.) results in more complex, and therefore, expensive management of these assets.
+Furthermore, a consolidated hardware landscape allows an easier approach to sharing solutions and best practices, as well as more efficiency in hardware procurement.

-- Develop lean but efficient infrastructure: Some companies underspend on Operations infrastructure (e.g. no IT data backups / failovers, etc.), while others, who are the opposite, invest too much into Operations IT infrastructure such as having expensive data centres (e.g. using Tier 4 data centre, where Tier 2 or Tier 3 would be enough), costly server landscape, etc. Finding that ideal middle point and not overpaying for infrastructure can drive a lot of savings.
+- Develop lean but efficient infrastructure: Some companies underspend on Operations infrastructure (e.g. no IT data backups or failovers), while others do the opposite and invest too much into Operations IT infrastructure such as having expensive data centres (e.g. using Tier 4 data centre, where Tier 2 or Tier 3 would be enough), costly server landscape, etc. Finding that ideal middle point and not overpaying for infrastructure can drive a lot of savings.

-- Introduce Desktop Automation: Desktop automation is a somewhat older technology than RPA and typically drives lower benefits than RPA, but is executed directly on a staff members desktop / laptop and thus is often used in the Contact Centres.
+- Introduce Desktop Automation: Desktop automation is a somewhat older technology than RPA and typically drives lower benefits than RPA, but is executed directly on a staff member’s desktop or laptop and thus is often used in the Contact Centres.
 An example of a company offering these tools is OpenSpan.
 You can find out here more about various types of automation.

 - Put in place BPMS solutions: BPMS solutions can help in driving some efficiency as this software supports digital workflows, clearly defines operational, as well as back-office processes.
-One shortcut of this option is a high-level of investments that is typically required upfront – unlike RPA, BPMS solutions have to be integrated with other IT solutions involved into the business process.
+One shortcut of this option is a high level of investments that are typically required upfront – unlike RPA, BPMS solutions have to be integrated with other IT solutions involved in the business process.

-- Leverage chatbot solutions: Chatbots as a relative new technology can deal with simple tasks such as informing customers about possible technical solutions, thus reducing Operational need in resources for simple activities.
-More advanced versions of chatbots leverage AI to improve own decision-making and ability to support users.
+- Leverage chatbot solutions: Chatbots are a relatively new technology that can deal with simple tasks such as informing customers about possible technical solutions, thus reducing the Operational need for resources for simple activities.
+More advanced versions of chatbots leverage AI to improve their own decision-making and ability to support users.

-- Introduce real-time visualization systems: These systems show what is the current state of Operations e.g. what is the current demand (customer inquiries) and supply (available staff), average processing times, potential issues, current Ops performance, etc. It is one of the main tools for managers to manage their staff on the day-to-day basis.
+- Introduce real-time visualization systems: These systems show what is the current state of Operations (e.g. what is the current demand (customer inquiries) and supply (available staff), average processing times, potential issues, current Ops performance).
+It is one of the main tools for managers to manage their staff on a day-to-day basis.

 - Design macros where appropriate: Sometimes even small solutions, such as macros to deal with certain tasks (e.g. copy and paste data, produce templated reports or import data), can be important and result in considerable operational efficiencies.

-- Use virtual collaboration technologies: Especially in case of distributed virtual Operations, collaboration techniques can improve team work and overall outcomes (e.g. via cloud task management tools, shared status reports, virtual process management tools and even virtual communication tools such as web and phone conferencing).
+- Use virtual collaboration technologies: Especially in the case of distributed virtual Operations, collaboration techniques can improve teamwork and overall outcomes (e.g. via cloud task management tools, shared status reports, virtual process management tools and even virtual communication tools such as web and phone conferencing).

 Operational Efficiency and Organization structure